WICG/uuid/explainer.md

 there's an in-depth discussion of why a Cryptographically-Secure-Pseudo-Random-Number-Generator (_CSPRNG_) should be used when generating UUIDs).

-Introducing a UUID standard library, which dictates that a CSPRNG must be used, helps protect developers from security pitfalls.
+Standardizing a UUID method, which dictates that a CSPRNG must be used, helps protect developers from security pitfalls.

 ### Goals